 - Manufacturing and wholesale dealing (grant of licenses) (Part 3) – covers the manufacture, importation and wholesale dealing in products.

-- Requirement for authorisation (Part 4) – sets out that products must not be sold or supplied in the UK unless authorised by the UK licensing authority or by the European Medicines Agency.
+- Requirement for authorisation (Part 4) – sets out that products must not be sold or supplied in the UK unless authorised by the UK licensing authority.

 - Marketing authorisations (Part 5) – sets out the procedures for authorisation of medical products in various categories by the UK licensing authority.